aScHEABL/Landing-page-template-without-CSS/README.md

 # Landing Page Without CSS

-This is a demostration of what would happen if CSS is not applied on  [Landing Page Template](https://github.com/aScHEABL/Landing-page-template) <br>
+This is a demonstration of what would happen if CSS is not applied on  [Landing Page Template](https://github.com/aScHEABL/Landing-page-template) <br>

 [Live Demo](https://ascheabl.github.io/Landing-page-template-without-CSS/) 👈 <br>